ordinarylabs/bicycle/README.md

 grpcurl -plaintext -d '{"eq": "3"}' 0.0.0.0:50051 bicycle.Bicycle.DeleteDogsByPk
 ```

-## Clients
+## Client

-You can also use the ` ./__bicycle__/proto/bicycle.proto` (see example output below) to build your database clients.
+You can also use the ` ./__bicycle__/proto/bicycle.proto` (see example output below) to codegen your own database clients.
+Because the Bicycle server is just a gRPC server, any language with gRPC support also has Bicycle client support.

-Because the Bicycle server is just a gRPC server, you can use the gRPC libraries for any language you like.
-Additionally, Bicycle servers implement [server reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md) you can also roll over to your preferred gRPC GUI client (i.e Postman), type in `0.0.0.0::50051`, and it will automatically load up all your available RPCs.
+Additionally, Bicycle servers implement [server reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md), so you can also roll over to your preferred gRPC desktop client (i.e Postman), type in `0.0.0.0::50051`, and it will automatically load up all your available RPCs.

 ```protobuf
 //  ./__bicycle__/proto/bicycle.proto